tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 Until the end of the battle, you can move as a free action once each turn.
-Used outside of battle, these boots let you run at top speed for half a day, making a journey on foot that takes days take only hours.
+Used outside of battle, these boots let you run at top speed for half a full recovery, making a journey on foot that takes days take only hours.

 **Quirk:** Impatient.